FluentValidation/FluentValidation/docs/upgrading-to-12.md

 If you still need .NET Standard 2.0 compatibility then you will need to continue to use FluentValidation 11.x and only upgrade to FluentValidation 12 once you've moved to a more modern version of .NET.

+### Removal of the Transform and TransformForEach methods

+The `Transform` and `TransformForEach` methods deprecated in 11.x have been removed.
+For details on how to migrate see [https://github.com/FluentValidation/FluentValidation/issues/2072](https://github.com/FluentValidation/FluentValidation/issues/2072)

 ### Removal of CascadeMode.StopOnFirstFailure

 The `StopOnFirstFailure` cascade option was deprecated in FluentValidation 11.0 and has now been removed, along with the `AbstractValidator.CascadeMode` and `ValidatorOptions.Global.CascadeMode` properties which were also deprecated in 11.0.